Wherever You Go, There You Are Book Summary

 1) Mindfulness Defined

-• Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmental.
+• Mindfulness means paying attention in a particular way: purposefully, in the present moment, and non-judgmental.

 • It is simply a practical way to be more in touch with the fullness of your being through a systematic process of self-observation, self-inquiry, and mindful action.